Reinhold Eggers: After Colditz

 After the liberation of Colditz Castle by the U.S. Army, Eggers retired from active service and returned to his post as a teacher in Halle, Saxony-Anhalt, as he was able to prove that he had never joined the Nazi Party.
 He became a headmaster and then a lecturer at Halle University.

-In September 1946, as he was in the Soviet Occupied Zone, he was arrested by the Soviets and questioned about Gestapo agents in Colditz by the Soviet security force the NKVD.
+In September 1946, as he was in the Soviet Occupied Zone, he was arrested by the Soviets and questioned about Gestapo agents in Colditz by the Soviet NKVD secret police.

 Charged with crimes against humanity, spying and supporting a fascist regime, he was sentenced to ten years of hard labour.
 This was spent in Sachsenhausen and then Torgau Prison, before eventually being released in December 1955.

 Eggers was in later years active in meeting with former Colditz inmates and writing his memoirs.
 He retired to live by Lake Constance, where he died in 1974, aged 84.